 The model supports both Normal and Accelerator modes.
 The top-level structure of the ADS-B receiver model is shown in the following figure.

-The following diagram shows the detailed structure of the HDLRx subsystem.
+This diagram shows the detailed structure of the HDLRx subsystem.

 1. Magnitude Calculation - Finds the complex modulus of the received input signal